 We all have goals, both short term and long term.
 Zach wrote a post about Long-term goals a few months ago.
 Now, making those goals is important.
 So is reaching them.
 When you’re thinking about what you want to do in your career, you also need to think about HOW you’re going to get there.

 Sometimes it’s hard to motivate yourself to work on something you won’t “need” for a year or more.
-The trick is to break it up into smaller goals, and be accountable.
-Set dates that you need to get something done (say, an application for Grad School), and break it into smaller chunks.
+The trick is to break it up into smaller goals and be accountable.
+Set dates you need to get something done (say, an application for grad school), and break it into smaller chunks.

 - Ask for references

 - Conclusion to essay